 Rhetorical Knowledge: students will develop an understanding of the “writing situation” – of the relationships between the occasion, the audience, and the form a written communication should take.

-English 101 is the right class for you if you want practice and to gain confidence with writing at the college level.
+English 101 helps you to practice and to gain confidence with writing at the college level.
 In English 101 you will work on close reading strategies and awareness about how and why authors tailor their writing to a specific form or genre, and to a specific audience.
 Working with mostly common and popular texts, you will learn to find and analyze authors’ claims and evidence; and you will practice these techniques in your own writing, learning how to write for specific situations and purposes and using your own experiences and observations.
 You will also develop revision and editing strategies, practice composing unified paragraphs and varied sentence structure and understand the importance of documentation and citation practices.

-English 102 could be the right class for you if you want to challenge yourself by reading and analyzing texts from a variety of genres and disciplines and studying the contexts within which public and academic conversations take place.
-In English 102 you will research multiple claims and points of view and evaluate their effectiveness and significance.
+In English 102 you will read and analyze texts from a variety of genres and disciplines and study the contexts within which public and academic conversations take place.
+You will research multiple claims and points of view and evaluate their effectiveness and significance.
 And you will make new contributions to these conversations through your own arguments, writing with a variety of approaches to persuade intended audiences.
 You will work on building your research and documentation skills, and develop nuanced approaches to organization and sentence structure as well as revision and editing strategies.